Families are Forever

-1981 – Families Are Forever is a four-part multimedia narrative presented at the Renwick Gallery of Art, Division of Performing Arts, Smithsonian Institution during the Memorial Day weekend May 28 and 29, 1981 as a tribute to families remembered.
+1981 – Families Are Forever is a four-part multimedia narrative presented at the Renwick Gallery of Art, Division of Performing Arts, Smithsonian Institution during the Memorial Day weekend May 28 and 29, 1981 or ?3 as a tribute to families remembered.
 Families are Forever is expressive of the unseen connections of families both backward and forward in time expressive of the subtle but powerful connections of families.
 The dynamic yet softly flowing movements combine with slides and narrative to explore the love and tensions that form family bonds.

 Families Are Forever was also performed in GW’s Dorothy Betts Marvin Theatre June 16 and June 18, 1982 as part of the GW Summer Dance Workshop Performance Series.
 This version included an installation by Janet Saad Cook, music by Joe Clark, lighting design by Wm DeMull and costumes by the dancers.